Willis Creek Slot Canyon | Hike Overview

 Highlights

-• Beautiful tan and black striped walls
+• Unique tan and black striped canyon walls.

-• Crowds are minimal
+• Crowds are minimal.

 Lowlights

-• Trailhead is located down a dirt road, sometimes in rough condition
+• Trailhead is located down a dirt road, sometimes in rough condition.

-Willis Creek Slot Canyon Hike Details
+Willis Creek Slot Canyon | Trail Guide

 Our experience